 - Maintaining fluid volume.
 Administer fluids as ordered; monitor vital signs for hypotension or tachycardia; assess patient’s skin turgor and mucous membranes for signs of dehydration; measure and record accurate intake and output.

 - Promoting comfort.
-Administer analgesics as ordered and according to the assessment of complaints of pain, restlessness, crying, or withdrawal; administer antispasmodics as ordered for bladder spasm, and provide distraction and comfort measures.
+Administer analgesics as ordered and according to the assessment of complaints of pain, restlessness, crying, or withdrawal; administer antispasmodics as ordered for bladder spasms, and provide distraction and comfort measures.

 Goals are met as evidenced by:

-- The patient has a clear urine draining from the catheter.
+- The patient has clear urine draining from the catheter.